African Music Culture

 Written by Jesca

 Fela Kuti legacy is one of innovation, fearlessness and an unshakeable commitment to his art and message.
 Kuti constantly pushed boundaries as a musician, whether with his Afrobeat sound or politically charged lyrics.
 He was never afraid to speak truth to power, and his music reflected the struggles of the oppressed people of Nigeria.
-Even after his death, Kuti’s music continues to inspire generations, and his messages are as relevant as ever.

 Why is Fela Kuti so Important to Nigerian Culture?

+Kuti was a Nigerian musician and political activist.
+His music blended traditional Yoruba music with jazz, funk, and African highlife elements.
+He created this unique sound, and his music has been credited with helping to create the Afrobeat genre.
 He used his music to speak out against the government’s policies of oppression and corruption.
-Fela Kuti’s music and message were a source of inspiration for many Nigerians, and he continues to be an important figure in Nigerian culture.
+His music and message were a source of inspiration for many Nigerians, and he continues to be an important figure in Nigerian culture.

 Fela Kuti legacy